Siddharth-K-Rao/Machine-Intelligence/README.md

 In this assignment we are given a function called tri_traversal which implements three main algorithms which are A* search, Uniform Cost Search (UCS), Depth First Search (DFS).

+## Assignment 2 - Neural Networks from scratch
+To implement a neural network from scratch which will classify whether the patients will give birth to a Low Birth Weight child or not.
+Only NumPy has been used to implement this neural network and scikit learn for training and testing the data given.